hectorMiranda/marcetuxstudios/_posts/2023-12-19-2023-the-llm-year-retrospective.md

 but it's the outcome.
 2024 looks like: full-time somewhere in the LLM/AI space, more local inference experiments, and finding out how much of what I learned this year survives contact with a production system at scale.

+*Update: worth adding what I didn't have room for in the retrospective — the Mistral 7B release in September is the punctuation mark that closes the year's open-source story.
+In January the open-source option was "leaked weights with a legal question mark."
+In December it's a commercially licensed 7B model that runs on a Pi 5 and outperforms models twice its size.
+That's a year of progress compressed into one sentence.*